 To help you see how Canada’s citizenship rules and regulations work, here are some theoretical examples.

 I: Summer Sojourn to Banff Becomes Birthing Battle

-Suppose that your mother, Sondra Smith, a senior economist with British National Bank was on holiday in Banff, Alberta with husband Thomas while she was 6 months pregnant with you.
+Suppose that your mother, Sondra Smith, a senior economist with British National Bank, was on holiday in Banff, Alberta, with her husband Thomas while she was six months pregnant with you.
 Because of some complications that developed with Sondra’s pregnancy, they decided to not risk the long flight back to London and instead travelled by rail to Vancouver, where you were born.
-Both parents were in Canada on visitor visas and by your birth had remained just under 5 months in Canada, so their visitor visas were still valid.
-The Smiths had to pay the Vancouver Hospital for the birth of their daughter using their own health insurance policy.
+Both parents were in Canada on visitor visas and, by your birth, had remained just under 5 months in Canada, so their visitor visas were still valid.
+The Smiths had to pay the Vancouver Hospital for the birth of their daughter using their health insurance policy.